PooyaMolaei/text-encrypter-decrypter/README.md

 Features:

 -Encrypts and decrypts text data using AES-256 with CFB (Cipher Feedback) mode.

 -Derives a secure key from a user-provided password using PBKDF2 with SHA-256 hash function.

 -Supports base64 encoding/decoding for ciphertext representation.

 -Includes detailed logging for debugging purposes (configurable log level).

 -User-friendly command-line interface with arguments for mode selection, plaintext/ciphertext, and key.

+-Records detailed logs of the encryption/decryption process for debugging and troubleshooting.

 Note: